mkwawama/DAT514-Habit-Tracker/README.md

 The reason I give you these details is so you can see the previous amount of data from the past weeks using the calendar.
 You can also register as a new user.

+The mobile resolution is 420px by 634px.

    ```